y0y0l0/HHA507/Assignments/health-sqlite-lite/README.md

 # Assignment 2 (Lite, Split) — Single-Table Patient Roster in SQLite
-The goal of this assignment is to practice creating a simple SQLite database from a schema, loading data from a CSV, and running basic SQL queries.
+The goal of this assignment is to practice creating a simple SQLite database from a schema using python SQLAlchemy, loading data from a CSV, and running basic SQL queries using SQLite.

 *Two-step workflow:
 (1) create DB with Python